biolink/biolink-model/docs/index.md

        * [affects degradation of](affects_degradation_of.md) - holds between two molecular entities where the action or effect of one impacts the rate of degradation of the other within a system of interest
           * [decreases degradation of](decreases_degradation_of.md) - holds between two molecular entities where the action or effect of one decreases the rate of degradation of the other within a system of interest
           * [increases degradation of](increases_degradation_of.md) - holds between two molecular entities where the action or effect of one increases the rate of degradation of the other within a system of interest
+       * [affects expression in](affects_expression_in.md) - Holds between a variant and an anatomical entity where the expression of the variant is located in.
        * [affects expression of](affects_expression_of.md) - holds between two molecular entities where the action or effect of one changes the level of expression of the other within a system of interest
           * [decreases expression of](decreases_expression_of.md) - holds between two molecular entities where the action or effect of one decreases the level of expression of the other within a system of interest
           * [increases expression of](increases_expression_of.md) - holds between two molecular entities where the action or effect of one increases the level of expression of the other within a system of interest